NickMcConnell/AngbandPlus/DaJAngbandReadme1097.txt

 Thanks to:
-First to Andrew Sidwell and the previous mantainers for the great work on vanilla Angband, Eddie Grove for the patch (although I'm using a very old version of it), Pav for hosting the files and maintaining a great *band website, Bahman Rabii (and Pat Tracy) for bits taken from OAngband (a couple spells and descriptions for a lot of objects), Nick for a few spells from FAAngband and the Phantom of Eilenel, Shawn McHorse for that very nice list of Tolkien uniques, Andrew Doull for the link to Shawn McHorse's old post among other things, CunningGabe for new names of a couple jellies, those on oook who gave coding/variant making advice, and anyone else who gives comments or suggestions or just plays DaJAngband.
+First to Andrew Sidwell and the previous mantainers for the great work on vanilla Angband, Eddie Grove for the patch (although I'm using a very old version of it), Pav for hosting the files and maintaining a great *band website, Pete Mack for some valuable help with the code, Bahman Rabii (and Pat Tracy) for bits taken from OAngband (a couple spells and descriptions for a lot of objects), Nick for a few spells from FAAngband and the Phantom of Eilenel, Shawn McHorse for that very nice list of Tolkien uniques, Andrew Doull for the link to Shawn McHorse's old post among other things, CunningGabe for new names of a couple jellies, those on oook who gave coding/variant making advice, and anyone else who gives comments or suggestions or just plays DaJAngband.

 ------------------------------------------------------------------------------------------
-	DaJAngband version 1.0.96 (pre 1.1.0)
+	DaJAngband version 1.0.97 (pre 1.1.0)

+changes since 1.0.96:
+	Some improvements from vanilla 3.1: treasure and object detection combined, characters start wielding their equipment, elemental rings add branding damage to melee blows.
+	Most race flags are displayed on the birth screen.
+	Magic staffs are now wieldable and can get most of the minor weapon egos.
+	A few new various egos were added, including a couple new possible drawbacks.
+Darkvision is added to the list of random special abilities.
+Also, a few new mixed blessing mushrooms to replace some of the old ones.
+	My attempt at weapon balancing range weapons: Slightly nerfed bow damage (x2 multiplier multiplies damage by 1.75, etc).
+Got rid of the useless x1 launchers I had added earlier.
+Rogues, druids, barbarians, hobbits, and living ghouls get strength bonus added to slings, and barbarians also get strength bonus to thrown weapons.
+	My attempt at weapon balancing melee: Light weapons (4lb or less) get no strength bonus.
+Heavy weapons (more than 15lb) get double strength bonus.
+Strength bonus is now added before multipliers (brands & slays).
+Weapon weight is a bigger factor in the likeliness of critical hits than before (and player level is less).
+	Done away with infravision: it is now completely replaced by monster stealth and character alertness.
+Most monsters which used to be warm-blooded and invisible are now visible but stealthy, but there is a new monster spell which lets them temporarily turn invisibile.
+(The illusionist monster has spells which are more appropriate for an illusionist now: can temporarily turn invisible, but doesn't have the hold spell).
+Each class and race have an alertness rating like with other skills.
+Dwarves are the least alert race, but to make up for it, they have darkvision, meaning they don't need light to see monsters.
+	Humans, hobbits, and fairy gnomes now have a NICE flag, meaning non-evil animals and light fairies are less aggressive towards them.
+(I wanted to give something good to humans, this probably isn't enough).
+	Monster breath damage has been slightly nerfed.
+	Class changes: The war mage class now starts with a new type of magic staff as a weapon.
+The rogue spell list has been improved.
+Note: Several of the classes are kindof experimental, but the war mage especially is not finished and needs more testing & balancing.
+The problem is that I prefer to play with other classes, so I don't get around to testing it. feather falling gives slight resistance to gravity damage (but not other effects of gravity). a couple more new mushroom types replacing a couple old boring ones. several other small changes that I didn't even keep track of

 changes since 1.0.95:
 	added FORCE_SLEEP flag to several monsters which needed it, also added POWERFUL flag to some monsters, and reduced the group size for some very tough monsters which come in groups
 	POWERFUL flag now affects more things: reduces your saving throw against most melee and spell effects including cause wounds spells, also gives about a 6% chance for stat draining to bypass sustains, and POWERFUL monsters still do slight damage with an element you are immune to (because if you're immune to fire, the smoke from it can still do damage, if you're immune to cold, the ice can still do damage, etc..)
-	A couple race/class restrictions have been removed (specifically, a dunadan can now be a druid, and a half-orc can now be a priest or paladin.) weapons that give light now usually do slight extra damage to HURT_LITE monsters birth.txt help file updated to include new races and class (but it doesn't have the war mage yet) monster stealth implemented.
+	A couple race/class restrictions have been removed (specifically, a dunadan can now be a druid,and a half-orc can now be a priest or paladin.) weapons that give light now usually do slight extra damage to HURT_LITE monsters birth.txt help file updated to include new races and class (but it doesn't have the war mage yet) monster stealth implemented.
 How well you notice steathy monsters is based primarily on distance between you and the monster and your perception/searching skills.
 A couple other factors also make a small difference.
 Stealth level ranges from 0 to 6 and take up the previously unused slot in the monster entries of monster.txt.  (stealth of 0 has no stealth effect, stealth of 6 is nearly invisible because of stealth).
 Most stealthy monsters are: felines, higher level thief-types, higher-level dark elves, and the ranger and ranger chieftain (instead of invisibility).
 Most very small monsters (white rats, mushroom patches) have a stealth of 2 which means you might not notice it from a distance.
 Most other monsters have a stealth level of 0 or 1.
 	The assassin class now gets a couple more useful spells.
 (It previously lacked any detection spells in the town books.)
 	More tweaks with artifacts, egos, and items including the addition of gloves of magic mastery and some other ideas borrowed from FA/O. Also descriptions for a lot of objects borrowed from OAngband.
-	Necromancers' summon demonic aid spell now works.
+	Necromancers' "summon demonic aid" spell now works.
 Added a couple spells to the wizardry realm.
-	War Mage character class added.
+	War age character class added.
 This is supposed to be a class where you can actually use magic as your primary offence and (in theory) not need to attack with weapons at all.
 At this stage, it is barely tested and not finished, suggestions for improvement are encouraged.
 	Social class has an effect on starting gold even when using point-based stats. a few misc. minor bugs fixed.